Growth Mindset vs Fixed Mindset

 - Use analogies.
 Growth mindset is a bit of an abstract term, so applying analogies makes it easier for children to understand.
 Building pathways in the brain is like building a bridge to cross a canyon, or like creating a walkable path through overgrown grass.
 The first time you walk through the grass, it’s going to be really difficult.
 But the more you walk the path, the easier it gets.
 Eventually, there will be a clear path through the tall grass, just like your brain will eventually learn to easily do a hard task.

 - Emphasize the process.
 The learning process is more important than outcomes.
-Praise students for their effort and progress, emphasizing that hard work and practice lead to growth.
+Praise students for their effort and progress, emphasizing that hard work and practice lead to growth, because making mistakes is a part of a learning process.
 It’s not about being the best in the class, it’s about getting better and better every day.

 - Provide concrete strategies.
 At the same time, avoid empty praise for effort.
 We don’t want it to feel like a consolation prize or suggest to students that we don’t believe in their abilities.
 Instead, it’s better to focus on exactly how effort can lead to progress.
 Give students concrete strategies, like asking for help, utilizing available resources, and trying a different approach.